Armed clerk sends would-be robber on his way | Robesonian

 “All I saw were eyes.
 I reached and got my gun and pointed it in his face,” Jenna said.
 “He ran out real fast.
 I got out from behind the counter after him.”

-She fired three shots in his robber’s direction, Jenna said.
+She fired three shots in the robber’s direction, Jenna said.
 There was no evidence that he was struck.

 “I just wanted him to get out of my parking lot,” she said.
 “I ran back in, locked the door behind me and called the law at 8:59.”